sayeda-chattopadhyay/sayeda-chattopadhyay/README.md

 I am an ux designer and a front-end developer.

 I am passionate about art and craft.
 Hence I ventured into this field of UX design to fulfill my aspiration of designing user-centric products.
-Now I am studying to be a Front-end developer so that I can help give life to my interactive designs.
+Currently delving into front-end development, I'm dedicated to breathing life into my interactive designs.

 Many years of experience in banking and service sectors taught me to take challenges and underdstand clients´/ customers´ needs, goals and pain points with empathy.
 My previous experiences also help me to develop solutions tailored to specific needs of the clients.